gparvin/grc-demo/OpenShift-Plus/README.md

 ./deploy-bundle.sh -i bundle.yaml | oc apply -f -
 ```

+### Create the Pacman application

+The Pacman application is in the OpenShift-Plus/pacman subfolder.
+Use the following steps to create this Application in ACM.

+1. In the ACM web console, select `Applications` then click the `Create application` button and select the `Subscription` type.
+2. Specify the Name: `pacman`
+3. Specify the Namespace: `pacman`
+4. Click the `Git` repository type
+5. Use `https://github.com/gparvin/grc-demo` for the URL.
+If you forked the repository, use your own URL.
+6. Specify the Branch: `main`
+7. Specify the Path: `OpenShift-Plus/pacman`
+8. For the deployment labels, specify the label `environment` and value `dev`
+9. Click `Save`

 ### Deploy policies to determine compliance

 Install the Policies for compliance.
 Included Policies are: